ElisaLegnani/StringMatching/README.md

 The program implements three different string-matching algorithms for searching a pattern in a text: the naive algorithm, string-matching with a finite automaton and the Knuth-Morris-Pratt algorithm.

+The program reads as input:
+- a text filename;
+- a pattern;
-The program reads as input a text filename, a pattern, the name of one of the three algorithms (naive, automaton, kmp) and an output filename:
+- the name of one of the three algorithms (naive, automaton, kmp);
+- an output filename;

 ```sh
 $ ./stringmatching text_filename pattern algorithm output_filename